bloxstreet/support/staff-information/store-jobs.md

 {:.text-blue-000}
 {: .no_toc }

-Supervision is the process where Store Director+ oversee the store to ensure all operations are smooth.
+Supervision is the process where Board of Directors+ oversee the store to ensure all operations are smooth.

-* Only **Board of Director+** can supervise
+* Only **Board of Directors+** can supervise
 * Board of Directors, Executive Assistants, and Store Executives should be overseeing all store departments and answering any questions that guests and staff members might have.